OrcaSlicer/OrcaSlicer_WIKI/print_settings/others/others_settings_special_mode.md

 Determines the print order within a single layer.

-- **Default**: Prints objects based on their position on the bed and travel distance to optimise movement.
+- **Default**: Prints objects based on their position on the bed and travel distance to optimize movement.
 - **As object list**: Prints objects in the order they appear in the object list, which can be useful for custom sequencing or debugging.

 ### By Object